bvanderhaar/cuda-musclework/README.md

 For the serial program, Clang/LLVM 3.6 is used with level 2 compiler optimizations enabled.
 The parallel GPU program is compiled with Nvidia's CUDA compiler driver V7.5 that wraps gcc.

 ## Testing Methodology
-A Macbook Pro with a Core i5 using the clock() C++ API is used for the serial program.
+A Macbook Pro with a Core i5 at 2.7GHz and 8GB RAM is used for the serial program.
 GVSU's Seawolf with a Tesla K40c is used for the GPU version of the program.
+Raw data results:

+Graph:

 ## Discussion
+The serial program with compiler operation does well until the number of vertices get above 2 million.
+Parallel speedup heavily depends on the amount of data.